mike-source/sage/documentation/DOCUMENTATION.md

 > Note: Admittedly, this could all be re-written to be 'mobile-first', but within our system, we focus on components which fit in blocks, and it is at the component level where we really need to think 'mobile-first'.
 There is a tendency for grid columns to end up being 100% width on mobile, regardless of their desktop layout, so when looking at the *Layout* layer, it makes some sense to think 'desktop first'.
 In practice, prioritising design for mobile vs. desktop is a decision which will be made on a per project basis.

 Finally, our *layout* which is actually fully contained within `<div class="container"></div>`, is placed in a 'wrapper' div.
-The wrapper div will usually be 100% of the viewport width at all screen sizes, and is there to accomodate designs where control of the background is needed outside the container width.
-Normally the container will sit within it's wrapper, centered using something like: `{ width: 100%; max-width: 1400px; margin: 0 auto; }`
+The wrapper div will usually be 100% of the viewport width at all screen sizes, and is there to accommodate designs where control of the background is needed outside the container width.
+Normally the container will sit within its wrapper, centered using something like: `{ width: 100%; max-width: 1400px; margin: 0 auto; }`

 ### Default Block